Skip to main content

 If you see “authentication failed: invalid credentials or insufficient permissions”:

-• Verify the username matches the account that owns the access token
+• If using username + token: Verify the username matches the account that owns the token

 • Check that the access token hasn’t expired

-• Ensure the user has READ permission on the specified repositories
+• Ensure the user/token has READ permission on the specified repositories

 Repository Not Found